 - Arms and legs stay straight with no bending at joints, such as elbows, knees, or hips

-Infants usually achieve head control after a few months of life, but they have some muscle strength from birth.
+Infants usually achieve head control after three months of life, but they have some muscle strength from birth.
 Motor developmental milestones such as crawling, sitting up, talking, eating, and walking, are often delayed in babies with hypotonia due to poor muscle control.

 Causes Of Hypotonia

 The most common cause of hypotonia is abnormalities in neurological control of muscle tone.
 Muscles need electrical signals from motor nerves for functioning.
 Any disruption in the signal generation or conduction may affect the muscle tone.
 Various inherited conditions and other factors can cause hypotonia.

 - Cerebral palsy is a neurological condition causing problems with coordination and movement.

 - Meningitis is the infection of the outer membrane of the brain.